deepset-ai/haystack-integrations/integrations/pinecone-document-store.md

 ## Overview

-[Pinecone](https://www.pinecone.io/) is a fast and scalable vector database which you can use in Haystack pipelines with the [PineconeDocumentStore](https://docs.haystack.deepset.ai/docs/document_store#initialization).
+[Pinecone](https://www.pinecone.io/) is a fast and scalable vector database that you can use in Haystack pipelines with the [PineconeDocumentStore](https://docs.haystack.deepset.ai/v2.0/docs/pinecone-document-store).

-For a detailed overview of all the available methods and settings for the `PineconeDocumentStore`, visit the Haystack [API Reference](https://docs.haystack.deepset.ai/reference/document-store-api#pineconedocumentstore).
+For a detailed overview of all the available methods and settings for the `PineconeDocumentStore`, visit the Haystack [API Reference](https://docs.haystack.deepset.ai/v2.0/reference/integrations-pinecone#pineconedocumentstore).

 ## Haystack 2.x